Monitor team sharing activity

-If you’re the admin of a Dropbox for Business team, you can track how data is shared inside and outside your company.
-Dropbox records all internal and external sharing actions, including shared folder creation, shared link creation, and changes made to shared folder and shared link permissions.
+If you’re the team admin or user management admin of a Dropbox Business team, you can track how data is shared inside and outside your company.
+Dropbox records all internal and external sharing actions, including shared folder creation, shared link creation, sharing of Paper docs, and changes made to shared folder and shared link permissions.

-- Sign in to Dropbox with your admin account.
+- Sign in to dropbox.com with your admin account.

 - On the Activity page, sharing events appear along with other types of events.
 To filter for sharing events only, select Sharing from the drop-down menu.